JetBrains/kotlin-web-site/docs/reference/basic-types.md

 ## Characters

-Characters are represented by the type Char.
+Characters are represented by the type `Char`.
 They can not be treated directly as numbers

 ``` kotlin
 fun check(c: Char) {